ganeshb15/Tools/PythonOnlineSetup/README.md

+Follow the following Instruction to Run Functions in the Setup
-- [ ] Follow the following setup in this [Link](https://raw.githack.com/prithvisekhar/VehicalDiagnosticAlgo/gh-pages/docs/OnlineSetup/OnlineSetup.html).
+- [ ] Follow the following setup in this [Link](https://github.com/ganeshb15/Tools/blob/master/PythonOnlineSetup/doc/OnlineSetup.html).